-Two years ago, MNN's home blogger Matt wrote about the rising incidents of children being poisoned by an emerging product, detergent pods.
+Several years ago, MNN blogger Matt Hickman wrote about the rising incidents of children being poisoned by an emerging product, detergent pods.
 Young children can mistake the colorful pods for candy, ingesting them or ripping open the plastic coatings and getting the harsh chemicals on their skin or in their eyes.

 I don't buy pods because they're more expensive, and I don't think the convenience of tossing a pod into the washer as opposed to pouring liquid detergent warrants the expense at all.
 I also don't have young children anymore.
 But, if I did buy the pods for convenience sake and had young children, I would stop using them.

-Editor's note: This story has been updated with new information since it was originally published on Nov.
-11, 2014.
+Editor's note: This story has been updated with new information since it was originally published in November 2014.